 - Towards Using Social Media to Identify Individuals At Risk for Preventable Chronic Illness

-Dane Bell, Daniel Fried, Luwen Huangfu, Mihai Surdeanu, Stephen Kobourov.
+Dane Bell, Daniel Fried, Luwen Huangfu, Mihai Surdeanu, and Stephen Kobourov.

 - Low-Rank Tensors for Verbs in Compositional Distributional Semantics